dddrrreee/cs240lx-22spr/labs/24-sat-smt-symex/smt-lab-wednesday/README.md

 update IN_VARS for register operations, but you'll need to do it yourself for memory operations.

+### Symbolic Interpreter Without Arrays
+If you want to try doing the symex engine without finishing the arrays portion of `smt.c`, you can do that too.
+You should be able to run `test_programs/test_prog`.

 ### Extensions
 - Extend the symex IR to support more operations
 - Write a compiler (or interpreter!) from a higher-level language (some useful